 TAKE OUR TOUR.

 Siloam Mission has embarked on the MAKE ROOM Capital Campaign in response to the growing number of Winnipeggers experiencing poverty and homelessness.
-With your help, we will construct a two-storey building that will link our current facility at 300 Princess Street with our newly renovated dining room at 303 Stanley Street, adding 54,000 square feet for programs and services!
+With your help, we will construct the Buhler Centre, a two-storey building that will link our current facility at 300 Princess Street with our newly renovated dining room at 303 Stanley Street, adding 54,000 square feet for programs and services!

 Help us End Homelessness

 A Message from Jim Bell, CEO